 **Yield Note: Beans are often a guesstimate in yield because of their varying sizes.
 (I used exactly 1 pound of dried navy beans which my total yield was 4.5 pints.)

-the thought on beans is: "It takes 1/2 cup of dried beans to make a pint of cooked beans"
+The 'rule' on beans is: "It takes 1/2 cup of dried beans to make a pint of cooked beans" the next time I can this recipe I will measure out 3 cups of dried beans so that my yield is 6 full pints.

 Recipe by: Ball Blue Book (edition 37)